 Startup costs for new product releases is one of the strongest indicators or market trending.
 The higher this dollar amount becomes, the less likely a manufacturer is willing to enter…simple barriers of entry analysis.
 In your industry, you need to find the specific niche that has the highest cost of entry into releasing new technologies, product or ideas.
 These firms are going to give you an unbelievable amount of insight into where the market for your industry is heading.

 How does this relate to market trending?
-High cost of entry manufacturers, coders, retail chains, etc. are only going to invest in technologies and products that they are sure will create a large return on their initial investment.
+High cost of entry manufacturers, coders, retail chains, customer experience management, etc. are only going to invest in technologies and products that they are sure will create a large return on their initial investment.
 In today’s mountain market, companies can not afford to get it wrong the first time around, so the larger the cost of entry…the more hesitant the investors will be to sink money into the idea.
 Low cost of entry entrepreneurs (like bloggers) will be the first to jump on board.
 It literally costs almost nothing to throw up a blog these days and established already established bloggers can test the waters with ease.

 Watching advertising dollars is another key aspect to watching the market trends, but you have to watch out for some gray area.
 Typically, manufacturer push their highest competing product in the fastest growing market, or one they need to sell higher quantities on to create a larger return.
 As you scan through websites, magazines or anything else related to your niche, what do you see advertised the most?
 Advertising can also be a tricky beast because you might also see huge ads for products a company wants to sell…but isn’t.
 Try to look at the overall picture and forecast future trends by watching the shifts in advertising.